-The Vantage Dashboard option is designed to help domain administrators track the status and system health for the entire Vantage domain, as opposed to other tools which enable management of domain components.
+The Vantage Dashboard app is an optional, licensed Web app.
+It is designed to help domain administrators track the status and system health for the entire Vantage domain, as opposed to other tools which enable management of domain components.

 The Vantage Dashboard pages are designed to help you quickly assess the health of the domain and progressively dig into deeper detail as needed.
-For example, the Summary

-Status page allows you to quickly see the workflow completion success rate and the error rate on domain servers.
+For example, the Summary Status page allows you to quickly see the workflow completion success rate and the error rate on domain servers.
 The information on the Summary Status page can help you determine if it is more appropriate to look for problems in a workflow or in a particular server.